Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.nextjs.routing.route-handlers.md

 - **the route.ts file in the same route segment level as page.tsx will result in a conflict and page.tsx will not be served.
 Instead the route handler handles the request**

 - the Handler functions takes 2 parameters
-    - request object => request: Request
+    - request object => request: NextRequest
     - context object containing route params => {params} : {params: Promise<{id: string}>}